z246wang/NHPI-visualizer/README.md

 1. Input your own SQL url, username, and password in all the classes under the SQLConnection package.

-2. In your localhost:3306 database, create an "echodata" database.
+2. In your localhost:3306 database, create an "echodata" database and an "echodata" schema.

 3. Run the InitializeDatabase.java to input data into the database.